byoung77/hdp-hmm-te/README.md

 Sample_Data contains data in CSV form.
 The data must be first converted to vectorized persistence images and saved as a Julia Serialization object.
 See the README in that folder for details.

 ## Usage
-See READMEs in Source_Code for details.
+See README in Source_Code for details.